 The nodes in a cluster setup communicate with one another using the following inter-node communication mechanisms:

 - Nodes that are within the network (same subnet) communicate with each other through the cluster backplane.
 The backplane must be explicitly set up.
 See the detailed steps listed below.

 - Across networks, steering of packets is done through a GRE tunnel and other node-to-node communication is routed across nodes as required.

-- A cluster can include nodes from different networks from NetScaler 11.0 onwards.
+- From Release 11.0 all builds, a cluster can include nodes from different networks.

 - In an L3 cluster deployment, packets between NetScaler appliance nodes are exchanged over an unencrypted GRE tunnel that uses the NSIP addresses of the source and destination nodes for routing.
 When this exchange occurs over the internet, in the absence of an IPsec tunnel, the NSIPs is exposed on the internet, and this can result in security issues.
 Citrix advises customers to establish their own IPsec solution when using a L3 cluster.

 To set up the cluster backplane, do the following for every node

 - Identify the network interface that you want to use for the backplane.

 - Connect an Ethernet or optical cable from the selected network interface to the cluster backplane switch.

 For example, to use interface 1/2 as the backplane interface for node 4, connect a cable from the 1/2 interface of node 4 to the backplane switch.